-253 The earthquake scaling relationship of trapdoor faulting is distinct from those for 254 tectonic earthquakes.
-Figure 5 shows the seismic magnitude and the maximum fault slip during 255 four trapdoor faulting events at three calderas, for which source models have been proposed: events on 8 December 2017 at Curtis (M_w 5.8 and 4.4 m [this study]), 2 May 2015 at Sumisu 256 (M_w 5.7 and 6.8 m [Sandanbata et al., 2022]), and 16 April 2005 (m_b 4.6 and 2.0 m [Zheng et 257 258 al., 2022]; m_b is used for this event because M_w was not reported) and 22 October 2005 (M_w 5.4 259 and 1.8 m [Yun, 2007]) at Sierra Negra.
-Compared with the empirical scaling relationship by 260 Wells & Coppersmith (1994), trapdoor faulting involves far larger, 10-20 times, fault slip than 261 those by tectonic earthquakes with similar magnitudes.
-This peculiarity reflects the atypical 262 earthquake physics of trapdoor faulting that occurs in a fault-reservoir interactive system, 263 which makes trapdoor faulting tsunamigenic, combined with other effects of the shallow depth 264 and curved fault structure (Sandanbata et al., 2022).
-Shuler, Ekström, et al. (2013) reported 265 longer source durations of volcanic vertical-CLVD earthquakes compared to those of similar-266 sized tectonic earthquakes, which also suggests peculiar earthquake characters in volcanic 267 regions.
+The earthquake scaling relationship for trapdoor faulting events at calderas is distinct from that for tectonic earthquakes.
+Figure 5 shows seismic moment magnitudes and maximum fault slips estimated for four trapdoor faulting events with proposed source models: events on 8 December 2017 at Curtis (M_w 5.8 and 4.4 m [this study]), 2 May 2015 at Sumisu (M_w 5.7 and 6.8 m [Sandanbata et al., 2022]), and 16 April 2005 (m_b 4.6 and 2.0 m [Zheng et al., 2022]; m_b is used because M_w was not reported) and 22 October 2005 (M_w 5.4 and 1.8 m [Yun, 2007]) at Sierra Negra.
+Compared with the empirical scaling relationship by Wells & Coppersmith (1994), the trapdoor faulting events involved far larger, 10-20 times, fault slips than those by tectonic earthquakes with similar seismic magnitudes.
+While seismic estimates of moment magnitudes for trapdoor faulting events are often smaller than geodetic (or tsunami) estimates because of the aseismic slip or small shear stiffness in calderas (e.g., Amelung et al., 2000; Jónsson, 2009), the magnitude discrepancies cannot explain the scaling gap (see Text S7).
+The atypical scaling relationship would indicate that intra-caldera faults accommodate large slips because of their connection to a reservoir, contributing to large tsunamis when they occur underwater (Sandanbata et al., 2022).
+Hence, to understand how the tsunami size is controlled, it is critical to study the earthquake physics in the fault-reservoir interactive system.

-268 6 Conclusions
+6 Conclusions

-269 Both the seismic and tsunami data from two peculiar earthquakes near Curtis and 270 Cheeseman Islands are explained well by the trapdoor faulting mechanism within the 271 submerged caldera.
-The large tsunamis can be attributed to the significant caldera-floor 272 displacement caused by an asymmetric caldera motion.
-Caldera volcanism involving the fault-273 reservoir interaction would make abnormally large fault slips possible, contributing to large 274 tsunamis.
-A long-term resurgence of Curtis caldera, inferred from bathymetric and geological 275 features, suggests the importance of volcano monitoring for assessing its eruption potential in 276 the future.
+Both seismic and tsunami data from two peculiar earthquakes near Curtis and Cheeseman Islands are explained well by the trapdoor faulting mechanism within the submerged caldera.
+The large tsunamis can be attributed to the sudden asymmetric calderafloor uplift of meters, possibly facilitated by the fault-reservoir interactive system beneath calderas.
+A long-term resurgence of Curtis caldera, inferred from bathymetric and geological features, suggests its eruption potential and the importance of the volcano monitoring.

-277 Acknowledgments
+Acknowledgments

-We thank Editor, Christian Huber, and two anonymous reviewers for their constructive suggestions.
-We also thank Zhongwen Zhan for the helpful discussion.
+We thank Editor, Christian Huber, and Falk Amelung and an anonymous reviewer for constructive suggestions.
+We thank Zhongwen Zhan for helpful discussion.
 This study is funded by the JSPS KAKENHI (JP17J02919, JP20J01689, and JP19K04034), by the JST J-RAPID (JPMJJR1805).
 Osamu Sandanbata's travel to California Institute of Technology was supported by Oversea Internship Program of Earthquake Research Institute, the University of Tokyo.

-283 Data availability
+Data availability